fbreton/script-for-Harness/CD/Release Management/README.md

 ## AddServiceToReleaseEnv.py

-This script create or update a variable that with an identifier that is the ReleaseName_Status for which we want to update the deployed components (services) for a specific environment.
+This script creates or updates a variable with an identifier that is the <ReleaseName>_Status for which we want to update the deployed components (services) for a specific environment.
 The goal is to be able to follow the deployment status of a release.
 For exemple if 2 services, serv1 and serv2, has been deployed to QA, UAT and PROD environments for release V1 of application (poject) APP1, then variable V1_Status should have been created and updated in project APP1 containing:
 ```
 [
     {"env_id": "QA",